chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Capability of the **device** – we use the performance of the device

-          - E.g. smart watches – v limited screen, so need to be aware of that
+          - E.g. smart watches – very limited screen, so need to be aware of that

       - **Environment context** – noise, pollution, movement, crowd